-James Smithson, a well-known English chemist and mineralogist, died in 1929, and in his will, he declared that his estate was to be given to the United States ‘to found at Washington, under the name of the Smithsonian Institute, an establishment for the increase and diffusion of knowledge among men’.
-After years of debate and legal considerations, the United States Congress passed legislation to found the Smithsonian Institute as just that, an establishment ‘dedicated to the increase and diffusion of knowledge’.
+James Smithson, a well-known English chemist and mineralogist, died in 1929, and in his will, he declared that his estate was to be given to the United States ‘to found at Washington, under the name of the Smithsonian Institution, an establishment for the increase and diffusion of knowledge among men’.
+After years of debate and legal considerations, the United States Congress passed legislation to found the Smithsonian Institution as just that, an establishment ‘dedicated to the increase and diffusion of knowledge’.
 This happened on August 10th, 1846.

 Check out each individual Smithsonian attraction page for more detailed information!

 - National Museum of African American History and Culture